harshvardhan-anand/Adrishta-Hackathon-Template/README.md

 #### Technical Description

 An overview of:
-* What technologies/versions were used
+* Technologies Used - Django, JavaScript, HTML, CSS

-* Setup/Installations required to run the solution
+* Setup/Installations -
+-- To install Django<br>
+1. Install Python
+2. pip install django

-* Instructions to run the submitted code
+* Instructions to run the submitted code - python manage.py runserver

 ### Screenshots
 Affix the relevant screenshots of the developed project here.